tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

-avoid the disease by pure luck then there's the population of fury 161 an almost completely abandoned prison planet one of the higher ups realizes that they can potentially wrangle this little alien problem into a profitable venture much like how big pharma companies worked on releasing oppressively expensive treatments instead of working toward a cure and this speech from dylan the only question is how you check out do you want it on your feet or on your [ __ ] knees i ain't much for begging hitting like larry kramer's 1987 speech when he launched act up the alien created by h.r geiger brought to life by ridley scott and perfected by james cameron is a monster that exploited our fears of gender sex infection and lost control a monster so ravenous there is no escape but not all monsters are so obvious [Music] it
+avoid the disease by pure luck then there's the population of fury 161 an almost completely abandoned prison planet one of the higher ups realizes that they can potentially wrangle this little alien problem into a profitable venture much like how big pharma companies worked on releasing oppressively expensive treatments instead of working toward a cure and this speech from dylan the only question is how you check out do you want it on your feet or on your [ __ ] knees I ain't much for begging hitting like larry kramer's 1987 speech when he launched act up the alien created by h.r geiger brought to life by ridley scott and perfected by james cameron is a monster that exploited our fears of gender sex infection and lost control a monster so ravenous there is no escape but not all monsters are so obvious [Music] it